gu-lseg/intro-to-programming/source/functions.rst

             ^
     IndentationError: expected an indented block

-It simply means we have gotten the indentation wrong.
+It simply means the indentation wrong.
 Here the programmer has forgotten to add 4 spaces on the new line after the colon.

 Arguments
 =========

-We saw that using names generalises code and facilitates code reuse.
-This is also true of functions that use arguments.
+We saw names generalise code and eases code reuse.
+This is also true of functions that take arguments.

 Compare this function without arguments::